pernaletec/Diogenet/README.md

 ## What is in this repository?

 The description of the datasets and applications, includind **RMarkdown** web deployments, is given below.
-Note that separate scripts used in the development process, and NOT necessarilly called at execution time, are also included.
+Note that separate scripts used in the development process are also included.
+Not all scripts are called called at execution time.

 ## Datasets